Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Lipschitz constant of the map

 for which we have already proven $\|\vecc(\bfA^{(1)})-\vecc(\bfA^{(1)}_*)\|_1\leq \varepsilon_2$.
 To get the general form of the Lipschitz constant of $\mathcal{D}$, we update again the features so it is easier to generalize:

 This leads to the general bound on the expansivity of $\mathcal{D}$ when it is composed of $L$ layers, which is

-We remark that in case the adjacency matrix is not perturbed, i.e. $\varepsilon_2=0$, the map $\mathcal{D}$ can be controlled by the perturbation magnitude to the feature matrix, i.e. $\varepsilon_1$.
+We remark that in case the adjacency matrix is not perturbed, i.e., $\varepsilon_2=0$, the map $\mathcal{D}$ can be controlled by the perturbation magnitude to the feature matrix, i.e., $\varepsilon_1$.
 On the other hand, even if the features are not perturbed, i.e. $\varepsilon_1=0$, the feature updates can not be bounded simply with $\varepsilon_2$, since their update depends on different adjacency matrices.
-We have already commented on this aspect in Section \ref{sec:method}, since this interconnection is also the reason why we have proposed to jointly update the feature and the adjacency matrices.
+We have already commented on this aspect in Section~\ref{sec:method}, since this interconnection is also the reason why we have proposed to jointly update the feature and the adjacency matrices.
 The important aspect of this analysis is that constraining the map $\mathcal{D}$ so this contractive setup occurs allows getting the bound in \Cref{eq:lipBoundD}, which quantifies how sensitive the network is to perturbations.
+We also remark that the derivation in the previous section allows one to get practical bounds on the Lipschitz constants $\mathrm{Lip}(X_{i,\bfF^{(i)}})$.